 Darkfall RoA is a skill based, no classes open pvp sandbox game.
-You can level up skills and get better gear, but generally the biggest factor is your actual skill and skill of your group at playing the game (as long as your character is developed enough to have the necessities of PVP).
-You can put these skills to the test fighting other players, and participating in clan wars and sieges.
+You can level up skills and get better gear, but generally the biggest factor is your actual skill and skill of your group at playing the game, as the skill ceiling is very high.
 The game is full loot, so when someone dies you can take all of their items on them that arent their few bound low tier items.
 Don’t worry though, your bank stays safe.
 There is an alignment system, so killing blue players will make you go red, and you will no longer be safe in blue NPC towns, and players can attack you for no penalty.
-You can get alignment back from farming in dungeons and praying at churches with gold but it is generally not worth the effort.
-You can still live out of red towns or your clan holdings though.
+You can get alignment back from farming in dungeons and praying at churches with gold.
+You can still live out of red towns or your clan holdings though if you wanted to be a criminal player.
 Blue players can chose to live out of guard tower protected NPC towns, but all the good resources and mobs are away from these cities, so generally you want to stay away from these anyway unless you are a newer player needing town protection.

 Large Scale End Game PVP